cklaucke/genloppy/doc/REQ_output.md

 -   the atom's name,
 -   the atom's version.

+# R-OUTPUT-API-005: Unmerge item output #
+The output API SHALL provide a method to output an unmerge item.
+The method SHALL be named `unmerge_item` and take three arguments:
+-   the timestamp,
+-   the atom's name,
+-   the atom's version.

 # R-OUTPUT-001: Provide an configurable output implementation #
 *genloppy* SHALL provide a configurable output implementation.